sveltejs/kit/documentation/docs/20-core-concepts/20-load.md

 > When setting cookies, be aware of the `path` property.
 By default, the `path` of a cookie is the current pathname.
 If you for example set a cookie at page `admin/user`, the cookie will only be available within the `admin` pages by default.
 In most cases you likely want to set `path` to `'/'` to make the cookie available throughout your app.

-Both server-only and shared `load` functions have access to a `setHeaders` function that, when running on the server, can set headers for the response.
+Both server and universal `load` functions have access to a `setHeaders` function that, when running on the server, can set headers for the response.
 (When running in the browser, `setHeaders` has no effect.)
 This is useful if you want the page to be cached, for example:

 ```js
 // @errors: 2322 1360